-The Scheme is being benchmarked against the Index mentioned above, since the same is best suited to provide investor with an independent and representative comparison with scheme portfolio.
+The Scheme is being benchmarked against the Index mentioned above, since the composition of it's Index is in line with the investment objective of the Scheme/Plan(s) and is most suited for comparing performance of the Scheme/Plan(s).
 It will also enable the investors to arrive at a more informed judgement on scheme's performance.